TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: TinyFormer: A Framework of Resource-Efficient Model Searching and Deployment

-The search space of SuperNAS contains hyper-parameters that are related to the supernet architecture design, including choices of blocks and number of channels in each choice block.
-The supernet architecture design is shown in Fig. \ref{fig:fig-tinyformer-supernet}.
-The supernet architecture design in TinyFormer is similar to the single-path-one-shot (SPOS) approaches \cite{guo2020single}.
-Supernet consists of variate choice blocks, and the single-path model is samples at granularity of choice blocks.
-We build supernet architecture based on four types of choice blocks: \textit{Downsample block}, \textit{MobileNetV2 block}, \textit{Transformer block} and \textit{Pooling block}.
-The four types of blocks contain multiple different architecture candidates respectively.
+The search space of SuperNAS $\mathbb{S}_{sup}$ contains hyper-parameters that are related to the supernet architecture design, shown in Tab. \ref{tab:config}.
+The supernet architecture design is shown in Fig. \ref{fig:fig-tinyformer-supernet}, using the same approaches as the single-path-one-shot (SPOS) \cite{guo2020single}.
+Supernet contains choice modules in different branches, and the single-path model is sampled by selecting a choice module at each branch.
+We build supernet architecture based on four types of choice modules: \textit{Downsample module}, \textit{MobileNetV2 module}, \textit{Transformer module} and \textit{Pooling module}.
+The four types of modules contain multiple different architecture candidates respectively.
+The condidate parameter set in $\mathbb{S}_{sup}$ is determined based on emperical enginerring practices, and takes multiple aspects into account, including memory usage, storage usage, hardware efficiency, and the trade-off between searched results and the search time in total.